Poker Night 2

-Poker Night 2 is a poker video game developed by Telltale Games.
+Poker Night 2 is a 2013 poker video game developed by Telltale Games.
 It is the sequel to Poker Night at the Inventory and, like its predecessor, features characters from different franchises.
 The game was released for Steam, PlayStation Network and Xbox Live Arcade in April 2013, with an iOS version released the following month.
 Due to expiring licenses, the game was pulled from sale in September 2018.

 Gameplay

 Like the original game, Poker Night 2 is a computer-based poker simulation between an unseen silent participant (the player) and four characters that is played in The Inventory that was featured in the previous game.
 Each player starts with the same amount of virtual money (which was raised to $20,000 per player and $100,000 total from $10,000 per player and $50,000 total in the original game), and competes in standard poker rules to try to eliminate all the other players by exhausting their money.
 In addition to the Texas hold 'em style of play featured in the original game, Poker Night 2 introduced the Omaha hold 'em style as a playable mode as well.
 Like the original game, there is a large amount of dialogue due to the banter that the characters share.

-The four additional characters in addition to the player are Sam from the Sam & Max franchise (voiced by David Nowlin), who is assisted by Max (voiced by David Boat), Brock Samson from The Venture Bros. (voiced by Patrick Warburton), Ash Williams from The Evil Dead franchise (voiced by Danny Webber), and Claptrap from the Borderlands series (voiced by David Eddings).
+The four featured characters in addition to the player are Sam from the Sam & Max franchise (voiced by David Nowlin), who is assisted by Max (voiced by David Boat), Brock Samson from The Venture Bros. (voiced by Patrick Warburton), Ash Williams from The Evil Dead franchise (voiced by Danny Webber), and Claptrap from the Borderlands series (voiced by David Eddings).
 GLaDOS (voiced by Ellen McLain) from the Portal series takes a supporting role as the dealer.
 During the hands, these characters provide humorous chatter between each other and towards the player.
 Reginald Van Winslow (voiced by Roger L. Jackson) from Tales of Monkey Island reprises his role as the host.
 Additional brief cameos include Steve the Bandit (voiced by Mikey Neumann) and Mad Moxxi from Borderlands, Doug and a Save-Lot Bandit from The Walking Dead, General Skun-ka'pe (Roger Jackson) from Sam & Max: The Devil's Playhouse, and a waiter from Gravity Bone.

 There is a large amount of dialogue due to the banter that the characters share.
 The player, however, is silent (and this is acknowledged by the other characters in dialogue).
 The game features unlockable in-game card, chip and table designs, as well as "Bounty Unlocks" for completing certain goals, which unlock Borderlands 2 content and, depending on the platform played, Team Fortress 2 items on Steam, Xbox Avatar items, or PlayStation 3 themes.
 Simultaneously using chips, cards, and tables sharing the same theme alters the design of the Inventory, opening up new conversation possibilities.
 Players can also buy the other characters drinks from the Inventory's bar in order to more easily expose their tells.